Affiliate links on Android Authority may earn us a commission. Learn more.

 The big drawback with this one is its peculiar interface.
-After years of Netflix fine-tuning its interface, you’d think every competitor would role out something decent, but that hasn’t been the case.
+After years of Netflix fine-tuning its interface, you’d think every competitor would roll out something decent, but that hasn’t been the case.
 Sadly, TiVo Stream 4K offers a rather unideal user experience.
-Or rather two.
+Or rather, two.
 It combines the Android TV UI with its own custom interface, which makes for a busy screen with redundant functions.
 As we mentioned in our original review, it’s like “a UI within a UI.”
-If you can get past that though, it’s a solid choice.
+If you can get past that, though, it’s a solid choice.

 What makes it stand out

 - Affordable: At $49.99, the TiVo Stream 4K is at the lower end of the pricing scale.